 Christmas Moss (Vesicularia montagnei)

 The majority of aquarists has heard of and probably even grown Java moss at one point.
 It’s loved for its hardiness and dense growth pattern that looks great in aquascapes and offers young and vulnerable fish some much-needed protection.
 But did you know there are more aquatic mosses out there that are almost equally easy to grow and look even more decorative?

-Like Java fern, Anubias has evolved to withstand strong water flows by attaching itself very firmly to porous surfaces using an uniquely strong root system.
-This plant’s sturdy leaves, undemanding nature and ability to thrive in low light conditions make it a good option for those setting up a low-tech aquarium system.
-No fancy Co2 systems or lighting rigs: just simple plants and some fish.
+Like Java fern, Anubias has evolved to withstand strong water flows by attaching itself very firmly to porous surfaces using a uniquely strong root system.
+This plant’s sturdy leaves, undemanding nature and ability to thrive in low-light conditions make it a good option for those setting up a low-tech aquarium system.
+No fancy CO2 systems or lighting rigs: just simple plants and some fish.

 The most popular Anubias variety available in the aquarium hobby is Anubias barteri.
 This plant is very easy to grow and forms large leaves that make ideal hiding-, resting- and foraging spots for different species of fish and shrimp.

 Looking for more plants that don’t mind being in the shade?
-Have a look at our article on low light plants here.
+Have a look at our article on low-light aquarium plants.